-Communication between designers and developers is essential to bring a product to the market.
+Communication between designers and developers is essential to bringing a product to market.
 That’s why designers should get a better understanding of programming.
 The gap between designers and developers is becoming smaller and designers will also have to learn more about coding and start using more artificial intelligence solutions, thus creating a tech UI solution that can provide a pleasant experience.

 5. Business-centered designs

 Designers should know more about business.
-Enterprises value UX design agencies who offer UX experts with many years of experience, who are capable of taking responsibility for the product they deliver.
+Enterprises value UX design agencies that offer UX experts with many years of experience and who are capable of taking responsibility for the products they deliver.
 That’s why designers should learn more about KPIs, market constraints, resources, and all the stakeholders’ needs to better shape the experience without losing real business value from their sight.

 6. Crucial workflows

 It’s no longer about selling a product.
-It’s more important how the designers came up with the idea rather than just creating the product itself.
+How the designers came up with the idea is more important than just creating the product itself.
 That’s why more and more designers will present their workflows, processes, and how they reached the final result as a part of the whole delivery package.

 7. New design patterns

 New, bigger-screen devices are designed with user comfort in mind.
-Thus we’ll see the rise of new design patterns with the gestures and bottom navigation controls focus.
-If foldable screens succeed, 2019 will be the time for designers to explore the new possibilities provided by this advancement and provide well-designed options for their customers.
+Thus we’ll see the rise of new design patterns with focus on gestures and bottom navigation controls.
+If foldable screens succeed, 2021 and the years beyond will be the time for designers to explore the new possibilities provided by this advancement and provide well-designed options for their customers.

 8. Self-explanatory animations

 Designs will be getting more self-explanatory thanks to leveraging animations.
 They can make a big difference in showing users how they can move around the application.
 Oftentimes, animated illustrations can better explain how to use the app than a block of text.
 On top of that, they’re way more appealing.